Salt Trails – Crocker Range Jungle Trekking

 There are multiple river crossings on this part of the Salt Trails and although the rivers are narrow, heavy rain could make them difficult to cross.

-The start of the end will be apparent when you hit an uphill that lasts for 2-hours, on the other side of which is the mother of all down-hills, which – if it has been raining – will be a slippery, muddy slope.
+The start of the end takes the shape of a steep uphill that lasts for 2-hours, on the other side of which is the mother of all down-hills.
+Add some rain into the mix and you’re left with a slippery, muddy slope, making for a challenging-but-fun jungle trekking session.

-Arriving early enough allows that very river to provide a refreshing bath option, otherwise one western-style toilet and low-pressure shower awaits in the main building.
+Arriving early enough allows that very river to offer a refreshing bath option, otherwise slightly less basic facilities await in the main building.

 Your guide will team up with the rangers at this station to cook another delicious meal using local ingredients – if it was a rainy day, the chicken soup will feel like your mother’s hug.